 A recent survey gives NUHS food for thought regarding how to generate more student interest and participation in on-campus research.

-Chiropractic educational research is a long-standing, important practice for improving the quality of education in our degree programs.
-Additionally, chiropractic research related to techniques and patient outcomes can have meaningful contributions.
-This has been demonstrated through the development of student research in many other healthcare professions.
-However, not much is known about how much prospective and current students are aware of this body of research, including how it informs their choice of a career in chiropractic and a specific program, or how it impacts their education and influences their career paths.
+Chiropractic educational research is a long-standing, important practice for improving the quality of education in our degree programs.1 Additionally, chiropractic research related to techniques and patient outcomes can have meaningful contributions not only for patients and the profession, but also for students learning current best practices.2, 3 This has been demonstrated through the development of student research in many other healthcare professions.4 However, not much is known about how much prospective and current students are aware of this body of research, including how it informs their choice of a career in chiropractic and a specific program, or how it impacts their education and influences their career paths.

 Educational Research About Research Education

 Over the past year and a half, National University of Health Sciences (NUHS) has given surveys to trimester 8 (of 10) students.
 These students have passed their basic and clinical sciences education and have just started clinic.
 Students are given a short survey with both closed and open-ended questions to gauge their awareness of what research is occurring on campus.
 The questions assess not only their awareness of research taking place at our campus, but also past research that NUHS has performed and helpful avenues where we can showcase our research findings and opportunities to perform research.
 We also ask students whether research was a deciding factor in their choice of NUHS, whether they are familiar with alumni publications, and if they know how they themselves might get involved with research at school.